 The French Press method worked fairly well for me.
 However, if the coffee remains cloudy after pressing or filtering, it just means that the beans were ground too finely.
 Using a burr grinder can result in more evenly ground coffee.
 That means that there will be fewer fine particles floating in the coffee.

-Compared to other cold coffees, like an iced Americano you can get at Starbucks or your local coffee shop, cold brew has all of the flavor with none of the bitterness.
-At-home cold brew is really easy and doesn’t require too much in the way of special equipment.
+Compared to other cold coffees, like an iced Americano you can get at Starbucks or your local coffee shop, cold brew has all of the flavors with none of the bitterness.
+Making cold brew coffee at home is really easy and doesn’t require too much in the way of special equipment.
 I’ll definitely be making this throughout the summer.

 Buying a French Press – Picking the Right One – If you don’t own a French Press, here is a guide to help you make a purchase.

 The Perfect Solution For Cold Brew Coffee on the Road – How to brew cold brew coffee in the Primula travel bottle.